m15e/m15e/README.md

 <br>

-- 🔭 &nbsp; I recently updated my [portfolio website](https://m15e.me).
-Please check it out, any feedback would be much appreciated 😃
 - 🌱 &nbsp; I'm currently learning Private AI at [Openmined](https://courses.openmined.org/).
-- 👯 &nbsp; I’m looking to collaborate on any interesting projects.
-- 🤔 &nbsp; I'm passionate about machine learning, democratising access to education.
-I also really enjoy surfing 🏄&nbsp;, reading 📖 &nbsp; and music 🎶.
+- 🤔 &nbsp; I'm passionate about using machine learning applications that can help improve education.
 - 📫 &nbsp; You can reach me via [e-mail](mailto://mark.a.rode@gmail.com) or connect with me via [LinkedIn](https://linkedin.com/in/m15e)

 <br>